Skip to main content

 Watch the film here: Waves of Compassion

 In the thick of the first wave of covid-19 I was asked by the CRI, Bangalore, to make a documentary film on their involvement with the Pandemic emergency.
-It meant visiting six plus shelter camps, visiting all food cooking and distribution chains, from the heart of the city to the very end of the suburbs.
+It meant visiting six plus shelter camps, visiting food Kichens and distribution chains, from the heart of the city to the very end of the suburbs.
 It would also mean coming in direct contact with a lot of people.

 I agreed.
 I began with the first day, almost fully covered, when I returned home in the evening, before meeting anybody, got rid of the masks I was wearing, washed the clothes I was wearing, had a thorough bath.
 Then it became a routine for a few days, documented the city that came to a complete halt, hopped into various food delivery vehicles, met key people who were involved, and filmed whatever came on my way: long queue of the migrant workers at railway stations to the heavy rains in the evening.